 If Picture Controls are transferred to the camera from Nikon Imaging Cloud, they can be downloaded and read to the camera by [Add Cloud Picture Control files].
-Use imported Picture Controls after adding them via [Manage Picture Control] in the photo shooting or video recording menu.
+These Picture Controls can be adjusted once selected and added to the camera via [Manage Picture Control] in the photo shooting or video recording menu (\$\square\$215).